Helping OpenText reach their audience through powerful communication tools

 The answer would need to be equally valuable and memorable, but also distinct, authentic, and clear in its strategic execution.
 We were tasked with creating the tools and systems that would result in a lasting and meaningful relationship with our audiences.

-set the course for decisions made throughout the rest of the process.
+The discovery phase brought to light a number of insights that would set the course for decisions made throughout the rest of the process.
 OpenText’s many audiences could be segmented into two distinct buying groups that valued different (and often competing) aspects of OpenText’s products.
 The functional value of OpenText’s products to these audiences are directly tied to deeper human needs and desires.

-and inauthentic traits that may convert quick sales but that, when relied upon primarily in communications, make it challenging to build a deep
+The cyber security sector relies heavily on messaging centered around feelings of fear, uncertainty, and doubt for the buyer – undifferentiated and inauthentic traits that may convert quick sales but that, when relied upon primarily in communications, make it challenging to build a deep and lasting relationship.

 Our recommendation was to create a family of brands, while simultaneously segmenting our audiences into two buyer groups.
 This allowed the team to develop distinct identities that could be tailored to each based on sales needs and OpenText business goals.